lrahbek/advanced_cognitive_neuroscience24/assignment3/README.md

-# Assignment3_ACN
+# Assignment 3
-Repository for assignment 3 in Advanced Cognitive Neuroscience
+Folder for assignment 3 in Advanced Cognitive Neuroscience

-The repository contains two folders:
+The folder contains two sub-folders:

 - ```src/```: